 Managing AI Risks with BigID

-BigID is the industry leading DSPM platform for data privacy, security, and governance, offering intuitive and tailored solutions for enterprises of all sizes.
+BigID is the industry-leading DSPM platform for data privacy, security, and governance, offering intuitive and tailored solutions for enterprises of all sizes.
 Using advanced AI and machine learning technologies, the platform automatically scans, identifies, and correlates your organization’s data at scale—whether in the cloud or on prem, in all of its stored forms.
-AI systems by implementing robust risk mitigation strategies such as:
+It ensures AI systems are secure by implementing robust risk mitigation strategies such as:

 - Identifying PII & Other Sensitive Data: Discover and classify both structured and unstructured data automatically to identify PII like credit card numbers, social security numbers, customer data, intellectual property, and more sensitive data across your entire landscape.
 Understand exactly what data you’re storing—before it’s misused in AI systems or LLM.